Apples Clean Energy Plans Still Cloudy Despite Coal-free Pledge

-Despite Apple’s welcome commitment in May that its data centres will be coal-free and powered by 100% renewable energy, analysis reveals that Apple still lacks a realistic plan that eliminates its reliance on coal to power its iCloud.
+Despite a welcome commitment by Apple in May that its data centers will be coal-free and powered by 100% renewable energy, the analysis reveals that Apple still lacks a plan that outlines a realistic path to eliminate its reliance on coal to power its iCloud.

-This latest analysis updates the scores to account for Apple’s new announcements and found that Apple’s plans to make its three existing data centres “coal-free” are still far from complete.
+The latest analysis updates the scores to account for Apples new announcements and found that Apples plans to make its three existing data centers coal-free are still far from complete.

-However, since Apple will have to buy that electricity from Duke Energy, the only electric utility in the area – and one which also relies heavily on coal – Apple cannot be coal-free without pushing Duke toward that goal as well.
+Since Apple will have to buy much of its electricity in North Carolina from Duke Energy, the only electric utility in the area and one which also relies heavily on coal Apple cannot be coal-free without pushing Duke toward that goal as well.

-Apple should instead use its buying power as one of Duke Energy’s anticipated top 10 customers to demand that Duke provide it with clean energy, not mountaintop removal coal.
+Apple should use its buying power as one of Duke Energys anticipated top 10 customers to demand that Duke provide it with clean energy, not mountaintop removal coal.